Adhvait2000/Adhvait2000/README.md

 **`Aspiring Software Developer`**

 I am Adhvait!
 A current computing undergraduate at Nanyang Technological University (NTU).
-I am interested in software engineering, artificial intelligence, and front-end development.
+I am interested in software engineering, artificial intelligence, and data analytics.
 I am also very keen on learning new technologies!

 <a href="https://adhvaitsrinath.netlify.app" class="bold-italic-link">Click here to visit my website!</a>